CodeSlinger69/ClAsHbOt/README.md

 ![](/WikiImages/Icon.png?raw=true)

 Welcome to my automatic farming bot for Clash of Clans.
-THIS IS THE ONLY FULLY OPEN SOURCE CoC BOT ON THE INTERNET!
-(Even includes complete DLL source code.)
+THIS IS THE ONLY FULLY OPEN SOURCE Clash of Clans BOT ON THE INTERNET!
+(The only one that includes complete source code for its compiled DLL.)
 Also the easiest to use...just a few choices to be made and you are off and running.

 Download: [ClAsHbOt.2016-02-15.7z](https://github.com/CodeSlinger69/ClAsHbOt/releases/download/20160215/ClAsHbOt.2016-02-15.7z)